loyola-chicago-english/graduate-handbook/handbook.md

 The University maintains several Computer Centers which are available for your use in Sullivan Center, Information Commons, and at 25 E. Pearson.
 There are also personal computers available for the use of Graduate Assistants in the Fishbowl (Graduate Student office space in Crown Center 418).

+## Communications

+### Email

 An account on the student email system is created automatically for each new student.
 Both the Director of Graduate Programs and the Graduate School will use this account to communicate with you.

-**It is therefore crucial that you check your Loyola e-mail on a regular basis**, or have your e-mail forwarded to an account you check regularly.
+It is crucial that you check your Loyola e-mail on a regular basis, or have your e-mail forwarded to an account you check regularly.
 If you find that you are not receiving regular and frequent communiqués from the Department, please notify the Graduate Program Assistant.

 ### Mail